oracle-livelabs/spatial-graph/graph/graph-server-client/deploy-oci-marketplace-image/query-and-analyze-graphs/query-and-analyze-graphs.md

 ![detection2](images/detection2.jpg)

-## Task 4: Influential Accounts
+## Task 4: Find influential accounts

 Let's find which accounts are influential in the network.
-There are various algorithms to score the importance and centrality of the vertices.
+There are various algorithms to score the importance and centrality of vertices in a graph.
 We'll use the built-in PageRank algorithm as an example.
+We will also read a subgraph that contains only vertices connected via edges with the label **TRANSFER**.

 1. Filter customers from the graph. (cf. [Filter Expressions](https://docs.oracle.com/cd/E56133_01/latest/prog-guides/filter.html))

     ```python
     <copy>
-    graph2 = graph.filter(pgx.EdgeFilter("edge.label()='TRANSFER'"));
+    graph2 = session.read_subgraph.from_pg_pgql("customer_360").query_pgql("MATCH (v1)-[e IS TRANSFER]->(v2)");
     graph2
     </copy>